alandoherty/protosocket-net/README.md

 ### Queueing

-In many scenarios creating an asyncronous operation and waiting for every packet to be sent is not ideal, for these use cases you can use the `ProtocolPeer.Queue` and `ProtocolPeer.QueueAsync` methods.
+In many scenarios creating an asynchronous operation and waiting for every packet to be sent is not ideal, for these use cases you can use the `ProtocolPeer.Queue` and `ProtocolPeer.QueueAsync` methods.

 Queueing a packet does not provide any guarentee it will be sent in a timely fashion, it is up to you to call `ProtocolPeer.SendAsync`/`ProtocolPeer.FlushAsync` for any queued packets to be sent.
 If you want to queue packets but need to confirm or wait until they have been sent, you can use the `ProtocolPeer.QueueAsync` method.